redas-J/n-bodies/readme.md

-n-body problem simulation using parrarel computing
+n-body problem simulation using parrarel computing in Java.

 Usage:
 run Gravity/src/Main.java with following arguments: iterationLimit, nBalls, nThreads, "visualize" if visualization is desired.